yyahsi/food_price_forecast/README.md

 Dataset Source: https://www.kaggle.com/datasets/waddahali/global-grocery-inflation-20252026

-This food prices dataset is fairly recent and no ML model is trained on it, only a statiscial review of the data exists.
+This food prices dataset is fairly recent and no ML model is yet trained on it, only a statiscial review of the data exists.

 p1/: Data cleaning, exploratory data analysis, and initial insights